dwiwad/hockey_site/README.md

 	- [ ] Add javascripting to update goals if the data updates
 - [ ] Find the best way to add team colors for the balance bars.
 CSS or a python dict

+## Working History - DONE

+### Sept.
+22, 2025 - Turn the dashboards live
+- [X] Change functions from static and historical to live
+- [X] Add a meta-tag in the markdown for raw analysis that links to a notebook

 ### July 31, 2025 - Standup some content
-- [ ] Optimize backend for scalability
+- [X] Optimize backend for scalability
 	- [X] Break up main.py into separate routing files
 	- [X] Create a single generic deep dive router
 	- [X] Add in meta for Google Analytics
-	- [ ] Add in meta tags for later searching
+	- [X] Add in meta tags for later searching
 	- [X] Add level 1 folder called data (e.g., /data/deep_dive_1/data.csv)
 	- [X] Add level 1 folder called scripts (e.g., /scripts/deep_dive_1/1.Pull_data.py)
-- [ ] Fix Front end for recurring new static analyses
+- [X] Fix Front end for recurring new static analyses
 	- [X] Build a deep dive html template
 	- [X] Get markdown rolling for content writing that knits to custom styled html
-	- [ ] Clean up style.css; Maybe migrate to separate files later.
 - [X] Add links to about page with icons
 	- [X] Github, personal site, linkedin, google scholar
 - [X] Stylize Today's Games with cards